-After all that walking it’s time to enjoy a lazy lunch in a historic country pub.
+After all that exploring, it’s time to enjoy drinks and dinner in a Kyneton’s historic country pubs.

 Some of its fascinating history can be found mentioned in reports on railway riots when the hotel’s flag was stolen to head the procession.
 The Kyneton Mounted Rifles, sixty strong, were called out by Magistrate Lavender to help maintain order.*

-Open Wednesday to Sunday for lunch and dinner, the Albion Hotel also offers a fireplace perfect for warming up after a winter town walk.
+Open Thursday to Sunday for dinner, the Albion Hotel also offers a fireplace perfect for warming up after a winter town walk.
 In summer, there’s a dog-friendly beer garden to enjoy daylight savings and a hearty pub meal.

 *Extracts from Kyneton Town Walks by Don McClure